May 09, 2019

 Low Dose Naltrexone (LDN) Expert: John Herr, RPh

-Expert Pharmacist John Herr, RPh has worked with researchers, physicians, and patients worldwide to become an expert in proper titrations & dosage of Low Dose Naltrexone (LDN).
+Pharmacist John Herr has worked with researchers, physicians, and patients worldwide to become an expert in proper titration and dosing of LDN.

-He has observed its multiple benefits for chronic pain & various autoimmune conditions.
+He has observed benefits for chronic pain and various autoimmune conditions.

 Reasonable Costs

-The good news is once we have assisted you with finding your dose in the future, that dose can be compounded into a single capsule – typically taken at bedtime, where the cost to the patient for a 90 day supply is less than a dollar a day.
+Once we help you find your optimal dose, it can be compounded into a single capsule (typically taken at bedtime).
+The cost for a 90-day supply is often less than a dollar a day.

 Get the Help You Need to Improve Your Quality of Life

-If you have a condition that involves Lyme Disease, pain, opioid dependence, or something else listed in our previous blogs about LDN, please call us and we’ll work with you and your doctor to find the appropriate solution.
+If you have a condition involving Lyme disease, pain, opioid dependence, or another issue discussed in our blogs, please call us and we’ll work with you and your doctor to find the appropriate solution.

 References